decodelabs/chronos/README.md

 ## Licensing

-Chronos is licensed under the MIT License.
+Destiny is licensed under the MIT License.
 See [LICENSE](./LICENSE) for the full license text.